HelpBot Assistant

-This section explains you the steps required to create a simple Angular Chart and demonstrate the basic usage of the Chart component in an Angular environment.
+This section explains the steps required to create a simple Angular Chart and demonstrates the basic usage of the Chart component in an Angular environment.

-To get start quickly with Angular Chart using CLI and Schematics, you can check on this video:
+To get started quickly with Angular Chart using CLI and Schematics, view the following video:

 npm install -g @angular/cli